antimof/UxPlay/README.md

    * GPLv3, open source.
-   * Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS clients. **There is no support for Airplay2 video-streaming protocol, and none is planned.**
+   * Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS clients. **There is no current support for Airplay HLS video-streaming (e.g., YouTube video) but this is in development.**
    * macOS computers (2011 or later, both Intel and "Apple Silicon" M1/M2 systems) can act either as AirPlay clients, or as the server running UxPlay.
 Using AirPlay, UxPlay can